CircleCI-Public/config-preview-sdk/docs/executors.md

 ```

 Note that `foo-orb/bar` and `baz-orb/bar` are different executors.
 They
-both have the local name `bar` but are independent executors living in
+both have the local name `bar` relative to their orbs, but the are independent executors living in different orbs.
-different orbs.

 ## Overriding keys when invoking an executor
 When invoking an executor in a `job` any keys in the job itself will override those of the executor invoked.
 For instance, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.